mkantrr/personal-turing-test-chatbot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get this chatbot framework up and running on your local computer, follow these relatively simple steps to get it up and working, and then start playing around with it however you'd like.
+The sky is the limit!

 ### Prerequisites

 You will need to use the [command line interface (CLI)](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line) to use this repo.
 Make sure, of course, that you have [Python](https://www.python.org/downloads/) and the Pip package manager installed (which usually comes with Python installation).
 1. If you can run the following commands you are ready to go:

 * python or python3
   ```sh
   python --version